-The following period is quite a turbulent one, since Amorgos suffered long-standing consecutive predation by pirates resulting to the desertion of onshore settlements and the movement of populations to fortress-settlements in the hinterland.
+The following period is quite a turbulent one since Amorgos suffered long-standing consecutive predation by pirates resulting in the desertion of onshore settlements and the movement of populations to fortress-settlements in the hinterland.
 In 1309, it joined the Duchy of the Aegean Sea.
-Then, it was initially contended for by Venetian nobles, and next by Catalans and Ottomans up to 1537, when Hayreddin Barbarossatook over the island.
+Then, it was initially contended for by Venetian nobles, and next by Catalans and Ottomans up to 1537, when Hayreddin Barbarossa took over the island.
 Political and economic privileges granted by the Ottoman Sultan to Amorgos ended this long period of instability, turning the island into a developed port of the Aegean.

 Amorgos played an active part in the 1821 Greek War of Independence with its naval power.
-After Kapodistrias assumed the government of Greece, a school that operated according to themonitorial system was founded.
-In the 19th century, many inhabitants of Amorgos migrated to Athens, the new capital of Greece, in order to work as buliders and stone-cutters.
+After Kapodistrias assumed the government of Greece, a school that operated according to the monitorial system was founded.
+In the 19th century, many inhabitants of Amorgos migrated to Athens, the new capital of Greece, in order to work as builders and stone-cutters.
 Migration resulted in the demographic decline of the island.
-Therefore, during Ioannis Metaxas’s dictatorship (1930’s), the island became an ideal place for exile.
+Therefore, during Ioannis Metaxas’s dictatorship (the 1930’s), the island became an ideal place for exile.
 In 1941, Amorgos initially came under Italian government, since the Axis Powers had taken over Greece, but after Italy capitulated in 1943, the island came under German rule until it was finally liberated in 1944.